Franziska Barczyk for NPR

 It's also about the legacy we leave behind.
 "When you think about generational wealth, it's the connection of the past to the present to the future," says Pamela Jolly, founder and CEO of the strategic investment firm Torch Enterprises.
 But making sure that wealth is, in fact, passed down often means confronting our mortality.
 Passing any assets down is hard to do if family members haven't spelled out their wishes.

-Life Kit host Keisha "TK" Dutes spoke with Jolly about her tips for planning for the future while living in the present.
-Your life in the present is just as important to the legacy you leave behind, for your family, community and peace of mind, she says.
+Here are tips from Jolly on how to plan for the future, while living in the present.
+As she says, your life in the present is just as important to the legacy you leave behind, for your family, community and peace of mind.

-The importance of having an "inner circle" to talk about finances
+Have an "inner circle" of people to talk about finances

 You don't tell everybody everything, but you do need to have an inner circle.
 You know, I'm a Grey's Anatomy fan.
 Meredith had her person, which was Cristina, right?
 You've got to have your person.
 You know, my person is my cousin, who I call my sister, Avis.
 So we share our wills, our trusts.
 We share our balances.
 We share our plans for retirement.
 We share that with each other because it's important, you know.
 And when I launched my business and things got tough, she invested in me.
 Therefore, I invest in her and her children.
 And so you want that person or persons that are on the road no matter what.